nvdweem/PCPanel/linux.md

 The software depends on some PulseAudio commands (`pactl`) from `pulseaudio-utils` for volume control and `xdotool` to get the currently active window for focus volume.
 These packages should be installed automatically, but you can also install them manually if they are not.

+Mentioned in the issues: If you are using GNOME u need a tray extension otherwise the app will not launch.

 ## Install